23003324/exno1/README.md

 # Result

-Thus the given data is successfully performed data cleaning and save the cleaning data to a file.
+Thus the given data  successfully performed data cleaning and save the cleaning data to a file.